angelamoser1/angelamoser1/README.md

-- 👋 Hi, I’m @angelamoser1
+I am a Ph.D. student in the Chemical Engineering department at Rensselaer Polytechnic Institute.
-- 👀 I’m interested in chromatography mechanisitic modeling.
+My work centers around chromatography and mechanisitic modeling.
-- 🌱 I’m currently learning how to use GitHub :)
-- 📫 How to reach me: angela.r.moser3@gmail.com
+Feel free to contact me at angela.r.moser3@gmail.com

 <!---
 angelamoser1/angelamoser1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.